 The name reverted back to Palace Theatre from 9th January 1926.
 PCT were so confident they were onto a winner showing films at the Palace Theatre that they imported a Model D Wurlitzer 2Manual/6Rank theatre organ, which was shipped from the factory in Tonawanda, USA on 21st February 1925.
 It was the second Wurlitzer organ to be installed in a British cinema (the first being another PCT cinema, the Picture House, Walsall in Staffordshire.)
 The Wurlitzer organ was inaugurated on 6th April 1925 and was played by organist Jack Courtnay.
 In 1957 the organ was sold and removed to be installed in Rye College, Rye, East Sussex.

-From February 1929 PCT were taken over by the Gaumont British Theatres circuit and it remained under their control, later merged as CMA with the Odeon Circuit and finally the Rank Organisation.
+Equipped with a British Acoustic (BA) sound system, from February 1929 PCT were taken over by the Gaumont British Theatres circuit and it remained under their control, later merged as CMA with the Odeon Circuit and finally the Rank Organisation.
 Rank closed the Palace Theatre on 28th June 1969 with Yul Brynner in “The File of the Golden Goose” and Burt Reynolds in “Sam Whiskey”.